rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 ## Address and Location properties

 ### addresses
-Type: Address[] (optional).
+Type: `Id[Address]` (optional).

-An array of Address objects, containing physical locations.
+A map of address ids to Address objects, containing physical locations.
 An Address object has the following properties:

 - context: `String` (optional, default `other`).
   Specifies the context of the address information.